 You’ve probably noticed that some kayakers sit rock-solid in choppy water while others wobble on glassy lakes.
-That difference comes down to understanding two distinct types of stability working together.
+That difference comes down to two distinct types of stability working together.

-Your kayak’s design matters, width and hull shape create the foundation.
+Your kayak’s design matters.
+Width and hull shape create the foundation.

 Primary vs. Secondary Stability: What Beginners Really Need